How To Register A Car

 2. Insure your new vehicle

 Choose the carrier and coverage that you want to insure your vehicle before you register.
+Progressive, Geico, State Farm, American Family Insurance, Allstate are car insurance providers just to name a few.
 The coverage of your vehicle can be everything from liability, to personal injury, to even the body of your vehicle.
 You can also choose to opt out of most insurance coverage for a cheaper monthly rate.

 You can register online in some states but you can always go to the physical DMV closest to you in your state.
 Here is what you will need to register a car: